snenyl/realtime-pose-estimation/README.md

 [//]: # (## Introduction)

-This is part of the master’s thesis: "_A Machine Learning and Point Cloud Processing based Approach for Object Detection and Pose Estimation: Design, Implementation, and Validation_", available at [Link to thesis].
+This is part of the master’s thesis: "_A Machine Learning and Point Cloud Processing based Approach for Object Detection and Pose Estimation: Design, Implementation, and Validation_", available at [TBD link to thesis].

 By combining an RGB image and point cloud data is the system capable of detecting the object's pose by using object detection, RANSAC and vector operations.
 This work is based on the [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) algorithm and